uwrealitylabs/abstract-art-generator/README.md

 # Abstract Art Generator

-The Abstract Art Generator is designed to generate random images by scripting and automating Blender.
+The Abstract Art Generator does exactly what it sounds like - it's designed to generate random abstract images through a Blender script.
+Assets in the /assets/ folder are imported into Blender, given random values for position, rotation and meterial, and then are rendered at a random camera position and focal length.

 ## Setting up the environment